zebzolino/Reality-Checker/README.md

 Autostart [Windows]
 ------------
-**You can autostart the program to automatically open it, you will stil have to manually enable it.**
+**You can autostart the program but you will stil have to manually enable the timer.**

     1. Make a shortcut of the main executeable (Reality Check.exe)
     2. Press Windows + R and type Shell:Startup then press Ok